-The server sends the event force_disconnect to a client when they kick the client.
+The server sends the event force\disconnect to a client when they kick the client.
 There are no parameters sent with the function that is being decorated with this.

-This will be called when there is no listener for an incoming command and data.
+This will be called when there is no listener for an incoming command and content.
 The two parameters are the command and the content.